-Yes!
-Tickets at advance sale prices can be purchased online until midnight on Thursday 6 July 2017.
-These are automatically emailed to the customer for printing-at-home.
-On the Show days you can still buy tickets online at the on the gate prices.
+Yes, tickets at advance sale prices can be purchased online until midnight on Thursday 5 July 2018.
+These are automatically emailed to the customer for printing at home.
+On Show days, you can still buy tickets online at the on gate prices.

 Tickets bought in advance can be used on any one day i.e. any one of the three days (Friday to Sunday).

-The very best way to see all that the Kent County Show has to offer is to become a member which will allow you access to the Show for all 3 days.
-This will offer you a chance to see all the different and exciting exhibits that make up the County’s largest outdoor event.
-Membership is no longer available for this years Show, however you will be able to upgrade your entrance ticket on the days of the Show to enable you to visit the Members Area.
-To do this, please visit the Members Information Tent inside the Food and Farming area, Maidstone Exhibition Hall.
+The best way to see all that the Kent County Show has to offer is to become a member which will allow you access to the Show for all 3 days.
+This will offer you a chance to see all the different and exciting exhibits that make up the County’s largest outdoor event as well as access to our members’ areas.
+To become a member, please click here.
+If you have already bought your general entry tickets for this year’s Show, you can upgrade to a membership at the Members Information Tent next to the Food and Farming Area.

 The nearest railway station is Maidstone East.